solutions-architects/anynote_android/README.md

 # About

-- Notes that you can save on your lock screen
+- Notes that you can save in markdown
 - Works on Android

 ---
 ## What's inside

-- This project was created to study Clean Architecture
+- Kotlin
 - Jetpack Compose
 - MVVM
 - SQLite